Double Chocolate Cake with Buttercream Frosting

 Don’t get me wrong – I definitely eat both cake and ice cream.
 But if given the choice, I will choose cake.
 Preferably extra rich and chocolatey, with a thick layer of frosting.

-So on my birthday, I decided to treat myself to a little a lot of cake.
+So on my birthday, I decided to treat myself to a little a lot of chocolate cake with buttercream frosting.
 The problem here is that I am not a very experienced cake maker.

 In addition, I admit that I have little to no experience in successfully frosting a double layer cake.